Skip to main content

 • Student program: 1 year of Pro free with a .edu email

 OpenAI Codex is the strongest non-Claude alternative on SWE-bench Verified.
 GPT-5.3-Codex reaches 85.0%, while GPT-5.5 scores 82.6% in the Vals AI harness.
-That keeps Codex ahead of Gemini 3.1 Pro (80.6%) but behind Claude Opus 4.8 (88.6%).
-Codex is available across three surfaces: CLI (written in Rust, Apache 2.0, 94,100 GitHub stars), Codex Cloud (chatgpt.com/codex), and since May 14, 2026, the Codex Mobile App for iOS and Android.
+That keeps Codex ahead of Gemini 3.1 Pro but behind Claude Opus 4.8, as the chart above shows.
+Codex is available across several surfaces: the CLI (written in Rust, Apache 2.0, 114,493 GitHub stars when checked on August 23, 2026), the desktop app, and Codex Cloud (chatgpt.com/codex).
+Since May 14, 2026, Codex can also be controlled in preview through the ChatGPT mobile app on iOS and Android.
+It is not a separate Codex mobile app.

 # Install Codex CLI via npm